feathers-plus/feathers-offline-publication/README.md

     The same object must be used in `serverPublications`.
     - `name` (*required*, string) - The prop name of the publication in `module`.
     - `params` (*optional*, any or array of any) - The parameters to call `name` with.
-    - `ifServer` (*optional, boolean, default true) - If false, the server will do not filtering, but the selector function is still returned to the client.
+    - `ifServer` (*optional*, boolean, default true) - If false, no server publication is created, but the selector function is still returned to the client.

 ### `clientPublications.removePublication(clientApp, serviceName)`